-This castle stands majestically on the coast of northeast England, and in this post, you’ll discover the ultimate list of facts about Bamburgh Castle.
+This great castle in England stands majestically on the coast of northeast England, and in this post, you’ll discover the ultimate list of facts about Bamburgh Castle.

 Interesting facts about Bamburgh Castle